stevewithington/stevewithington/README.md

 ## Career Summary

-✅ 25+ years of continually seeking opportunities for personal growth and knowledge sharing with others

 ✅ 20+ years of experience in software, data, analytics, and business intelligence solutions

 ✅ 18+ years of experience in building, leading, and mentoring cross-functional, high performing teams upwards of 100+